opendp/opendp/rust/opendp_verified/repro/ROADMAP.md

 ## Where the frontier is today

-- **Proved end-to-end (✅):** bit flips → `fill_bytes` → uniform → bernoulli-fraction → bernoulli-exp1.
+- **Proved end-to-end (✅):** bit flips → `fill_bytes` → uniform → bernoulli-fraction →
-- **Extracted but unported (🟡):** bernoulli-exp, geometric-slow, geometric-fast.
-These are pure porting work on the pinned a14083a6 stack — no new extraction needed.
-Recommended order: exp → geometric-slow → geometric-fast (each depends on the previous).
+  bernoulli-exp1 → bernoulli-exp → geometric-slow → geometric-fast.
+Both geometric samplers are
+  verified against the same SampCert geometric law, closing the sampler chain currently extracted into `Generated/`.
 - **Not extracted yet (⚪):** discrete Laplace, discrete Gaussian.
 These need the Rust samplers run through Charon/Aeneas into `Generated/` first; only then can they be verified against `DiscreteLaplaceSample` / `DiscreteGaussianSample`.

 ## Notes